Vacuum airship

 A vacuum airship, also known as a vacuum balloon, is a hypothetical airship that is evacuated rather than filled with a lighter-than-air gas such as hydrogen or helium.
 This would be the ultimate expression of lifting power per volume displaced.
 The pressure difference across the wall of the balloon presents major engineering problems, and this has resulted in no practical applications.

 History

 First proposed by Italian Jesuit priest Francesco Lana de Terzi in 1670, the vacuum balloon (Also called "FLanar", combination of F. Lana and the Portuguese word "flanar," which means wandering.)

 From 1886 to 1900 Arthur De Bausset attempted in vain to raise funds to construct his "vacuum-tube" airship design, but despite early support in the United States Congress, the general public was skeptical.
 Illinois historian Howard Scamehorn reported that Octave Chanute and Albert Francis Zahm "publicly denounced and mathematically proved the fallacy of the vacuum principle"; however, the author does not give his source.
-De Bausset published a book on his design and offered $150,000 stock in the Transcontinental Aerial Navigation Company of Chicago.
+De Bausset published a book on his design and offered an ownership interest of $150,000 in the Transcontinental Aerial Navigation Company of Chicago.
 His patent application was eventually denied on the basis that it was "wholly theoretical, everything being based upon calculation and nothing upon trial or demonstration."